kieranlo/blog-app/src/app/blogs/how_to_do_great_work.md

 **How to do Great work**: https://www.paulgraham.com/greatwork.html

+### Perception of Work

 Develop a habit of working on your own projects.
 Don't let "work" mean something other people tell you to do.

-If you do manage to do great work one day, it will probably be on a project of your own.
-It may be within some bigger project, but you'll be driving your part of it.
+### Work on things that spark your curiosity

 There's a kind of excited curiosity that's both the engine and the rudder of great work.
 It will not only drive you, but if you let it have its way, will also show you what to work on.